pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

-using CSV                # write CSV files using Markdown using Statistics         # basic math funcions using LinearAlgebra      # not used yet, for specifing θ
+using CSV                # write CSV files using Markdown using Statistics         # basic math funcions using DataFramesMeta     # dplyr-like operations using Gadfly             # plotting package

+using LinearAlgebra      # not used yet, for specifing θ

 ```

 ### Define number of iterations